Visualization Tasks for Unlabeled Graphs: Example Analysis

+For each possible combination of abstract \triplet{Action} + \triplet{Scope} enumerated in the taxonomy (Sec.~\ref{Sec:TaskTaxonomy}), we sampled one or two \triplet{Target} possibilities to select one or two concrete tasks.
+The resulting list of tasks provides evidence of the descriptive power of the taxonomy in terms of coverage.
+We see that the \triplet{Scope} dimension leads to good coverage across ranges of analysis granularity; as we discuss in Sec.~\ref{Sec:RelatedWork}, previous taxonomies do not provide adequate coverage of the \scope{Pair} and \scope{Multiple} levels.
+This triplet-based analysis provides broad coverage of the full suite of unlabeled graph considerations; previous task taxonomies that focus on labeled graphs do not provide a way to systematically enumerate labels-not-required tasks.

-For each possible combination of abstract \triplet{Scope} + \triplet{Action} enumerated in the taxonomy (Sec.~\ref{sec:TaskTaxonomy}), we sampled one or two \triplet{Target} possibilities to select one or two concrete tasks.
-In some cases our choice was guided by tasks that are particularly well handled by one of the invariant encodings, to illuminate the interesting possibilities in these under-studied approaches.
-We then assessed the performance of each visual encoding according to two criteria: the Effort required from the viewer to carry out the task, and the likelihood of Success across a range of datasets with different characteristics.
+In some cases our choice of which task to sample for the triplet was guided by tasks that are particularly well handled by one of the invariant plots, to illuminate the interesting possibilities in these under-studied invariant techniques.
+We then made educated guesses about the performance of each visual encoding according to two criteria: the Effort required from the viewer to carry out the task, and the likelihood of Success across a range of datasets with different characteristics.

+The first author carried out the first round of assessment through inspection of each of the six visual encodings across an eclectic collection of 81 unlabeled graphs.
+This benchmark dataset was already demonstrated on 5 visual idioms in our own previous work~\cite{Oddo2024}.
+We add Graph Thumbnails as a 6th idiom because this technique is intentionally designed to surface visual patterns from the invariant core-periphery hierarchical decomposition of a network, an invariant descriptor not addressed by the other visual idioms.
+These 9-by-9 collages showcase the 81 networks from our eclectic benchmark at once; one collage per each of the 6 visual idioms~(\SuppFive).
+All authors discussed the assessment, handling disagreements through iterative rounds of analysis until convergence.

+To avoid a coarse binarized pass-or-fail assessment, we iterated and settled into 4 bins so our results capture more nuance of our educated guess consensus on visual encoding performance.
+Our analysis dimensions Effort and Success helped us better capture our different points of view simultaneously and arrive at consensus.
+For the Effort dimension (i.e. our estimate of the cognitive load demanded from human viewers) our bins are Easy, Middling, Difficult, and Impossible.
+For the Success dimension (i.e. our estimate of the likelihood of task completion) our bins are Always, Sometimes, Rarely, and Never.
+This qualitative assessment is both preliminary and subjective, and should be treated as a starting point rather than a definitive statement of facts: our intent is to spur future work that uses the taxonomy to conduct empirical studies.